Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 ---

-## Step 2: Setup Git for the ISLE Project
+## Step 2: Setup Git Project Repositories

-**Please note:** The commands given below are for command line usage of git.
-(GUI based clients such as the [SourceTree App](https://www.sourcetreeapp.com/) may be easier for end users to use for the git process.)

-Each "suggested git repository name" (below) serves to clearly name and distinguish your ISLE code from your Islandora code.
+You will create two new, empty, private git repositories within your git repository hosting service (e.g [Github](https://github.com), [Bitbucket](https://bitbucket.org/), [Gitlab](https://gitlab.com)).
+Below, we suggest a naming convention that will clearly distinguish your ISLE code from your Islandora code.
 It's very important to understand that these are two separate code repositories, and not to confuse them.

-Create the following two new, empty, private git repositories within your git repository hosting service (e.g [Github](https://github.com), [Bitbucket](https://bitbucket.org/), [Gitlab](https://gitlab.com)):

-1. ISLE project configuration repository
-    * **Suggested git repository name:** `yourprojectnamehere-isle`
+* Login to your git repository hosting service.
+* Create a new private repository for **ISLE**.
+    * **We suggest you name it:** `yourprojectnamehere-isle`
-    * This Git repository will hold your copy of the ISLE code along with your environment-specific customizations.
-Storing this in a private repository and following the workflow below will save you a lot of time and confusion.
+    * (This git repository will hold your ISLE code and your environment-specific customizations.
+Storing this in a private repository and following the workflow below will save you a lot of time and confusion.)
-2. Islandora Drupal code repository
+* Create a new private repository for **Islandora Drupal**.
-    * **Suggested git repository name:** `yourprojectnamehere-islandora`
+    * **We suggest you name it:** `yourprojectnamehere-islandora`
-    * This Git repository will hold your copy of the Islandora Drupal code along with your site specific customizations.
-Storing this in a private repository and following the workflow below will save you a lot of time and confusion.
+    * (This git repository will hold your Islandora Drupal code and your site specific customizations.
+Storing this in a private repository and following the workflow below will save you a lot of time and confusion.)

+**Note:** This documentation will walk you through using git on the command line.

-These steps will show you how to clone this newly created ISLE project (from your git repository hosting service) to your personal computer:
+You will open a terminal and use the command line to clone your newly created (and empty) ISLE project from your git repository hosting service to your personal computer:

 * Open a `terminal` (Windows: open `Git Bash`)

-* Use the "cd" command to navigate to a directory that will become your new ISLE project directory.
-We recommend using the default user home directory.
-(You may choose a different location, but it must not be a protected folder such as system or root directory.)
+* Use the "cd" command to navigate to a directory where you want to locate your new ISLE project.
+(We recommend using the default user home directory.
+You may choose a different location, but it must not be a protected folder such as system or root directory.)
     * **Example (Mac):** `cd ~`
     * **Example (Windows):** `cd /c/Users/somebody/`

 * Clone your new ISLE project to your personal computer:
     * **Example:** `git clone https://yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-isle.git`

+* **Note:** It is OKAY if you see this warning message: "warning: You appear to have cloned an empty repository."

-* Navigate within the directory created by the above clone operation:
+* Navigate to the new directory created by the above clone operation:

-    * `cd ISLE`
+    * **Example:** `cd yourprojectnamehere-isle`

 * Add the ICG ISLE git repository as a git upstream:

     * `git remote add icg-upstream https://github.com/Islandora-Collaboration-Group/ISLE.git`

-* View your remotes:
+* View your tracked connections to remote git repositories:

     * `git remote -v`